Building GStreamer from git

 This will create three directories in your current directory:

-modules, you will need to change into each directory and run
+the module.
+Then you will need to go into each directory and run

 How do I get developer access to GStreamer git?

-If you want to gain developer access to GStreamer git, you should ask for it on the development lists, or ask one of the maintainers directly.
-We will usually only consider requests by developers who have been active and competent GStreamer contributors for some time already.
-If you are not already a registered developer with a user account on Freedesktop.org, you will then have to provide them with:
+If you want to gain developer access to the GStreamer source-code repositories, you need to either send a request to the development lists, or directly ask one of the maintainers.
+We usually only consider requests by developers who have been active for some time and have shown to be competent GStreamer contributors.
+If you are not already a registered developer with a user account on Freedesktop.org, you will have to provide them with:

 your full name